ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

 or added!

-MSNoise 1.5 introduces **XXXX major new features** :
+MSNoise 1.5 introduces a series of **new features** :

-* new preprocessing function, returns streams, NO MERGE TO ZEROS anymore
-* started to move core math functions to obspy (and move2obspy)
+* We have started to move core math functions to ObsPy, currently the only one ready is `linear_regression`, a function I wrote to remove the dependency to ``statsmodels``, required to move `mwcs` to ObsPy later.

-* default Lanczos resampling method now
-* all-component possible
-* autocorr-not-whitened + more explanation from lukas about whitening types
-* dvv plot allows averaging over components
-* stretching improvements
-* reduced the memory imprint caused by scipy's caching of FFT arrays
-* cross-correlation between slices are only possible when the two traces are longer than 2 times the maxlag defined
-* add a default delay of 1 (customizable) to start parallel threads (using -t)
-* new `make_same_length` API method to return common data for two traces
+* The preprocessing routine has been isolated, rewritten and optimized.
+It is now a standalone script, callable by plugings.
+It returns a Stream object with all the data needed for the analysis.

+* This change in preprocessing was done mostly to allow cross-component, auto- correlation and cross-correlation, with or without rotation, to be done with the same code.
+CC, SC and AC are now supported in MSNoise with proper whitening (possible to disable spectral whitening for specific cases).

-* this documentation is now available in PDF too (easier for offline usage)
+* This documentation is now available in PDF too (easier for offline usage)
-* custom archive structure can now directly be input in the config (need at least one slash)
-* everything in compute_cc and preprocessing is obspy stream
-* dropped the need for "find" to be present

-Parameters

-* REMOVED: decimation_factor : it's now computed automatically
-* REMOVED: ZZ, RR, TT, etc in favour of `components_to_compute`
-* ADDED: components_to_compute: it's accepting a comma-separated list of components
-* ADDED: whitening method +LUKAS

-In MSNoise 1.5 we drop the dependency to `statsmodels` in favour of our own linear regression routine that we included in `obspy` as of version 1.1.

-Since 1.4, MSNoise is "tested" automatically on Linux (thanks to TravisCI) & Windows (thanks to Appveyor), for Python versions 2.7 and 3.5.
+* Last but not least: MSNoise is "tested" automatically on Linux (thanks to TravisCI) & Windows (thanks to Appveyor), for Python versions 2.7 and 3.5.
   With MSNoise 1.5 we also added the MacOSX tests on TravisCI.
 With these tests, we can guarantee MSNoise works on different platforms and Anaconda (or miniconda) python versions.

-Yes, **MSNoise is Python 3 compatible** !!!

-This version has benefited from outputs/ideas/pull requests/questions from several users/friends:
+This version has benefited from outputs/ideas/pull requests/questions from several users/friends (listed alphabetically):

-* Lukas Preiswerk
+* Raphael De Plaen
 * Clare Donaldson
 * Robert Green
+* Aurelien Mordret
-* ...
+* Lukas Preiswerk
+* The participants to the NERC MSNoise Liverpool Workshop in January 2017
 * all others (don't be mad :-) )